-The quarantine station shall temporarily instruct the importer to discard, return or otherwise deal with all the violating foods as necessary and to follow the instructions from the prefecture that has jurisdiction over its location.
+The quarantine station shall temporarily instruct the importer to discard or otherwise deal with all the violating foods as necessary and to follow the instructions from the prefecture that has jurisdiction over its location.
 In addition, the MHLW shall, under the Consumer Safety Act (Act No. 50 of 2009), strive to share information with the Cabinet Office.

-(2) When a violation of the Act has been identified in an inspection when the food is put into distribution in the domestic market violation of the Act with concern to an imported food when the food is put into distribution in the domestic market as a result of removal inspections (removal or inspection based on the provision of Article 28, paragraph 1 of the Act) and/or voluntary inspections by seller, etc., the MHLW shall in turn provide the quarantine station concerned with information on the violating food.
+(2) When a violation of the Act has been identified in an inspection when the food is put into distribution in the domestic market

+If the MHLW receives correspondence from a prefecture, etc. identifying a violation of the Act with concern to an imported food when the food is put into distribution in the domestic market as a result of removal inspections (removal or inspection based on the provision of Article 28, paragraph 1 of the Act) and/or voluntary inspections by seller, etc., the MHLW shall in turn provide the quarantine station concerned with information on the violating food.
 The MHLW shall also take any necessary measures based on that information, such as enhancement of import inspections.
 Also, if there is information on health hazards that originate from imported food, the MHLW shall promptly report foods for later importation to quarantine stations and foods in domestic distribution to prefectures, etc. and take other necessary measures to prevent further expansion of damage.